SN 2019vxm: A Shocking Coincidence between Fermi and TESS: Data Reduction

 \subsection{TESS}

-While the Transiting Exoplanet Survey Satellite (\tess) space telescope mission \citep{Ricker_2014} was originally designed with the primary purpose of capturing exoplanet transits, the high cadence data and wide field of view allow for the imaging and discovery of many transient-like (time-domain astronomy) events. \tess\ has four cameras each with a $24\degree \times 24\degree$ field of view (for a total area of $24\degree \times 96\degree$), imaging a \textit{sector} of the sky for $\sim$27 days\footnote{Depending on the ecliptic latitude, some targets can appear in multiple sectors consecutively.} \citep{Ricker_2014}.
+While the Transiting Exoplanet Survey Satellite (\tess) space telescope mission \citep{Ricker_2014} was originally designed with the primary purpose of capturing exoplanet transits, the high cadence data and wide field of view allow for the imaging and discovery of many transient-like (time-domain astronomy) events. \tess\ has four cameras each with a $24\degree \times 24\degree$ field of view (for a total area of $24\degree \times 96\degree$), imaging a \textit{sector} of the sky in a single broadband red filter, \tess\textit{-R}, for $\sim$27 days\footnote{Depending on the ecliptic latitude, some targets can appear in multiple sectors consecutively.} \citep{Ricker_2014}.

 For the original mission (April 2018 -- July 2020), each sector was imaged at a cadence of 30~minutes.
 The high temporal cadence and the relatively long observing strategy provides a unique opportunity for the classification and discovery of many unique transient-like phenomena. \tess\ has effectively been used to classify, and even discover many time-evolving high-energy astrophysical phenomena such as supernovae \citep{Fausnaugh_2023_sne, Wang_2023, Wang_2024}, and Gamma-Ray Burst (GRB) afterglows \citep{Fausnaugh_2023_grb, Roxburgh_2024, Jayaraman_2024, Perley_2025}.